KarelKubat/goto-meet/README.md

 # goto-meet

-`goto-meet` is a command-line program that polls your Google Calendar and displays notifications of upcoming meetings where you can join a video conference.
-The notifications have 3 buttons: one to join the video meeting, one to see (or edit) the calendar entry, and one to ignore the notification.
+**`goto-meet` is a command-line program that polls your Google Calendar and displays notifications of upcoming meetings containing a link to a video conference.
+The notifications have 3 buttons: one to join the video meeting, one to see (or edit) the calendar entry, and one to ignore the notification.**

-Current limitations are the following:

-- `goto-meet` expects that you have a Google Chrome browser.
+Like many similar utilities, `goto-meet` was born during the COVID19 lockdown period when meetings no longer occurred in person and everything was via video chat.
+I wanted to have a straight forward notification system that would pop up just prior to a video call, where I could click a *Join* button and be done with it -- as opposed to firing up my calendar, searching for the event, and clicking a meeting button. `goto-meet` does exactly that.
+For any upcoming event, it will try to extract a video meet link and if found, will show a popup.
+The video meet link can be:

+- The meeting link in the calendar event (called the `HangoutLink` in the Calendar API)
+- Any link in the event's title or description that points to a "known" video service (see `item/item.go` in the sources).

-- Notifications currently only work on MacOSX, because they use the `osascript` utility to render popups.
+Currently the limitation is that notifications currently only work on MacOSX, because they use the `osascript` utility to render popups.

-This version of `goto-meet` only scratches my own itch, but I may implement support for other browsers or notifications as the need arises.
-Pull requests are of course always welcome.
-The wishlist, in abbreviated form:

-- Add unit tests and make `goto-meet` a complete package
-- The MacOSX notifications are a bit clunky.
-Is there a nicer way?
-- If notifications allow this: can the browser be instructed to open on a given monitor?
-- Implement notifications for other OSses.
-- Add a method to prevent double invocations on non-MacOSX systems.
-Maybe `goto-meet` must become aware of its own PID file.

-Questions / remarks?
-You can find me on karel@kubat.nl.
+**Questions / remarks?
+You can find me on karel@kubat.nl.**

 ## Preparation

-### Downloading and installing
+### Downloading, compiling and installing

+You'll need a Go compiler and support to build your own binary.

-- Download the goto-meet sources
+- Download the `goto-meet` sources
 - In the downloaded location, run `go mod init`
 - Fetch required libraries: